Restore/create species-rich, semi-natural grassland

 A replicated controlled seed addition trial in 2000-2001 in four grasslands subject to different management practices in southeastern Sweden (Lindborg 2006 ) found that seedling emergence was higher in grazed grasslands than in an abandoned grassland.
 Seedling emergence was similar for six plant species favoured by grazing (target species) and six plant species favoured by no grazing (generalist species) in all four grasslands.
 The proportion of sown seeds emerging differed among species (range: 1.2-12.6%).
 The highest proportion of seeds germinated at an intermediate sowing density (20-50 seeds/dm²).
 Target species recruited well in the former arable fields (grazed for 10 or 30 years) and generalists also recruited well at grazed sites.
 All sown species performed poorly in the abandoned (40 years ago) grassland.
 The two grasslands with the longest grazing history (continuously grazed grassland and former arable grazed for 30 years) were positively associated with emergence of target species.
 There were four grassland types: former arable field grazed for 30 years, former arable field grazed for 10 years, continuously grazed (since 17th century) semi-natural grassland, abandoned semi-natural grassland (previously grazed, abandoned 40 years ago).
 Seed was collected locally in autumn 2000 and sown within two weeks.
 Each species was sown in ten 10 x 10 cm plots/grassland at four densities: 10, 21, 46, and 100 seeds.
 Ten plots were left unsown as controls.
 Seedling emergence was recorded in June 2001 in randomly placed 1 m² quadrats.Study and other actions tested

-A replicated study in 1995-1998 and 2002 of former arable fields at two sites in England (Bullock et al. 2007) found that after eight years, plots sown with species-rich mixtures resembled target grassland community types.
+A replicated study in 1995-1998 and 2002 of former arable fields at two sites in England, UK (Bullock et al. 2007) found that after eight years, plots sown with species-rich mixtures resembled target grassland community types.
 Plots sown with a species-poor mix, although colonized by some additional species, had fewer grass, legume and other broadleaved species.
 Hay yield increased in the species-rich plots in the first years of the experiment and the increased yield was still apparent after eight years (43% higher yield than species-poor plots).
 This was largely due to differences in numbers of non-leguminous broadleaved plants.
 There were four replicate blocks of plots (6 x 4 m).
 The species-rich mixture comprised 11 grasses and 28 broadleaved species, to resemble species-rich hay meadows.
 The species-poor mixture comprised seven grasses to establish moderately diverse grassland.
 Vegetation was sampled in early June in three quadrats (0.4 x 0.4 m) per plot in 1995-1998 and 2002.
 During the hay cut in July, a 6 x 1.2 m sample of hay was removed from each plot and weighed and a 500 g sub-sample was dried to calculate hay yield.Study and other actions tested

 A 2007 review of experimental evidence on how to restore species-rich grassland on old arable fields (Diggelen 2007) found that removing excess nutrients is very slow if done simply by grazing and cutting hay (two studies), with only 3-5% of the soil nutrient pool removed each year.
 Removing topsoil can effectively remove nitrogen but not phosphorus (one study; Verhagen et al. 2001).
 The authors argued it is necessary to introduce plants by sowing because rare grassland species are under-represented in the seed bank.
 They found one review (Pywell et al. 2003) showing that plants that were good colonizers and competitors, associated with fertile soils were most likely to establish in restoration experiments.
 Two sets of experiments demonstrated that seedlings of grassland or wet grassland plants survive less well in low light conditions (as in a dense productive grassland).